CSD Data and information distribution

 Solution

-Sensor and evaluation systems store relevant files and associated metadata in standardized formats (STANAGs) on a shared CSD server.
+Sensor and exploitation systems store relevant files and associated metadata in standardized formats (STANAGs) on a shared CSD server.
 The data is automatically distributed to other CSD servers in the network in a bandwidth-saving and demand-oriented manner.
-Evaluation, analysis and commissioning systems retrieve data, enabling improved situational awareness.
-The CSD server's access mechanisms, data model, and interfaces are based on STANAG 4559, AEDP-17, which also enables optimal interfacing with commissioning (AEDP-19) and streaming (AEDP-18) services that implement other aspects of STANAG 4559.
+Exploitation, analysis and tasking systems retrieve data, enabling improved situational awareness.
+The CSD server's access mechanisms, data model, and interfaces are based on STANAG 4559, AEDP-17, which also enables optimal coupling with tasking (AEDP-19) and streaming (AEDP-18) services that implement other aspects of STANAG 4559.
 The interoperable architecture thus enables information analysis by the most appropriate system.

 Fraunhofer IOSB's CSD PLUS Server software is suitable for integration into an operationally used overall system according to specific IT security and performance requirements.